-To meet diagnostic criteria for body-focused repetitive behavior disorder, patients must typically
+To meet diagnostic criteria for DSM-5 body-focused repetitive behavior disorder, patients must typically

-Treatment of body-focused repetitive behavior disorder includes drugs (eg, N-acetylcysteine, SSRIs) and cognitive-behavioral therapy (most often habit reversal training), although data are very limited.
-Habit reversal, a predominantly behavioral therapy, includes the following:
+Treatment of body-focused repetitive behavior disorder includes drugs (eg, N-acetylcysteine, SSRIs, or clomipramine) and cognitive-behavioral therapy (most often habit reversal training), although data are very limited.
+Habit reversal training, a predominantly behavioral therapy, includes the following:

 Awareness training (eg, self-monitoring, identification of triggers for the behavior)

-Stimulus control (modifying situations—eg, avoiding triggers—to reduce the likelihood of initiating picking)
+Stimulus control (modifying situations—eg, avoiding triggers—to reduce the likelihood of initiating the body-focused behavior)